-How Cloud Foundry Maintains High Availability
+How CF Maintains High Availability

 BOSH detects if a VM is present by listening for heartbeat messages that are sent from the BOSH agent every 60 seconds.
 The BOSH Health Monitor listens for those heartbeats.
 When the Health Monitor finds that a VM is not responding, it passes an alert to the Resurrector component.
 If the Resurrector is enabled, it sends the IaaS a request to create a new VM instance to replace the one that failed.

 For more information about the Resurrector, see Auto-healing Capabilities in the BOSH documentation.Create a pull request or raise an issue on the source for this page in GitHub